Tortle Provides Revolutionary Repositioning Capabilities

 Learn our Tortle tips and tricks to promote your baby’s healthy head and neck development.

-Research published by the American Academy of Pediatrics recommends that an infant's head be turned regularly while lying on their back to avoid flat spots from occurring.
-Repositioning will keep your baby’s head from always resting on the same area, allowing for a more even distribution of your baby’s head weight and helping to prevent flat spots.
-Changing head positions also helps strengthen muscles in the neck, which is important as your baby begins to hold up their head and sit on their own.
-Repositioning is important because some babies find a comfortable head position and stay there, which exacerbates Flat Head Syndrome.
+Research published by the American Academy of Pediatrics recommends an infant's head be turned each time they are placed on their back to sleep.
+This prevents flat spots from occurring.
+This repositioning technique keeps your baby’s head from always resting on the same area, allowing for a more even distribution of weight.
+Changing head positions also helps strengthen and correctly stretch muscles in the neck.
+This muscle strength is important once your baby begins holding up their head, and sitting up on their own.

-- Infants should be placed on their backs for sleep.
-You can change your baby’s sleeping position by alternating your child’s direction in the crib.
-For example, place the baby’s head at the top of the crib one night and toward the bottom the next.
+Infants should be placed on their back when sleeping.
+Change up your baby’s sleeping position by alternating their direction in the crib.
+For example, place your baby’s head at the top of the crib one night and toward the bottom the next.
 This change encourages them to turn their head in different directions to avoid resting in the same position all the time.
 The crib can also be moved near a window, as babies are attracted to light and will try to move their heads toward it.

-- Place a mobile on the side of the crib or playpen to encourage your baby to look in that direction.
+Place a mobile on the side of the crib or playpen, as the movement and sound encourages your baby to look in that direction.
 Alternate the side and position of this mobile to keep your baby’s head and neck actively moving.

-- Alternate the arm you use to hold your baby while bottle or breastfeeding.
+Alternate the arm you use to hold your baby while carrying, and during bottle or breastfeeding.